with concentrations offered in: Diagnostics Science, Health Outcomes, and Rehabilitation Science

 -The Advisor must have a full (not associate) graduate faculty appointment in The Graduate School at Augusta University

 Submit a resume listing your educational qualifications, credentials, work experience, and research accomplishments.
-Resumes must be uploaded to the application status portal after application submission.
+Resumes must be uploaded to the application portal after application submission.

 Samples of Scientific Writing Skills

 Writing is a big component of the PhD program.
 Submit at least 1 sample of your writings